A-Breeze/deploying-machine-learning-models/README.md

 <p align="right"><a href="#top">Back to top</a></p>

 ## Further ideas
+- Make this an independent repo, not a fork of the train repo.
 - Add Swagger UI view for the `ml_api` using flasgger: <https://github.com/flasgger/flasgger>
 - Convert `ml_api` from a Flask API to using [Flask-RESTX](https://github.com/python-restx/flask-restx) or Flask-RESTful.
 Not much difference, as per <https://stackoverflow.com/a/41783739>.
 - Remove comments from the PyCharm lint tests (e.g. `# noinspection PyShadowingBuiltins`) and run `pylint` tests instead.
-- Ensure the `jupyter_notebooks` can be run.
-    - Incorporate other research code that is currently sitting in a previous repo, not in this monorepo.
-- Make this an independent repo, not a fork of the train repo.
 - Look back at the course - there are some additional lessons in the 2020 update, including intro to *Tox* (Section 5.9).
 Complete these lessons.
-- Align the version of Python between CircleCI config, Dockerfile, and Binder (and local) development `environment.yml`.
 - Try out different hosted development, CI and CD options, e.g.:
     - *Git Actions* instead of CircleCI
     - *Azure DevOps* instead of GitHub.
 Looks like you can use GitHub credentials to access Azure DevOps.